Understanding the Policy, Legal and Practice Barriers to Treating the Partners of Adolescents with Sexually Transmitted Infections

 Expedited partner therapy (EPT) is a patient-delivered partner therapy used to help prevent reinfection of chlamydia or gonorrhea by providing the patient with extra maedication or a prescription to give to their sex partner(s) who are unwilling or unable to seek treatment.

-This project aims to understand current practice with respect to EPT and adolescents, potential barriers to provision of EPT, and provider knowledge of state legal policy around EPT by using a survey administered to a sample of providers who likely treat adolescents in three differing state legal environments where EPT is: (a) explicitly legal; (b) permissible but not directly referenced in law; and (c) potentially allowable.
-The legal and policy team reviewed laws and policies to identify states with permissible EPT standards, explicitly prohibited EPT standards, and no EPT standards.
-This analysis was used to determine states in the three differing state legal environments to randomly select states for the study survey.
+This project aims to understand current practice with respect to EPT and adolescents, potential barriers to provision of EPT, and provider knowledge of state legal policy around EPT.
+To learn about providers’ knowledge, we will survey a sample of providers who likely treat adolescents in three differing state legal environments where EPT is: (a) explicitly legal; (b) permissible but not directly referenced in law; and (c) potentially allowable.
+The legal and policy teams reviewed laws and policies to categorize states in these three categories, and then we randomly selected states for the study survey.

 We plan to share results at national meetings and also partner with local organizations to implement and evaluate programs focusing on providing EPT to adolescents.

 The Children's Hospital of Philadelphia, PolicyLab.
 Understanding the Policy, Legal, and Practice Barriers to Treating the Partners of Adolescents with Sexually Transmitted Infections [Online].
 Available from: http://www.policylab.chop.edu [Accessed: plug in date accessed here].